-Expected contracted service revenues from service agreements (backlog) represent management's estimate of the amount of contracted service revenues that the Group expects will result in future revenue from certain existing contracts.
-Backlog, as included in this Information Memorandum, is based on a number of assumptions and estimates, including assumptions related to the performance of a number of the existing contracts at a particular date, but does not include adjustments for inflation.
+Expected contracted revenues from services agreements (backlog) represent management's estimate of the amount of contracted revenues that the Group expects will result in future revenue from certain existing contracts.
+Backlog, as included in this Information Memorandum, is based on a number of assumptions and estimates, including assumptions related to the performance of a number of the existing contracts at a particular date, but does not include adjustments for inflation or deflation.
 One of the main assumptions for calculating backlog is the automatic renewal of contracts for services with the Group's anchor customers.
-Most contracts with anchor customers of the Telecom Infrastructure Services segment have term extension clauses including, in some cases, "all-or-nothing" extension clauses that only allow the extension of the term of a contract for the entire portfolio (not the extension of a portion thereof) on terms that are generally preagreed and the application of which may result in an increase or a decrease in price of the service, within certain parameters.
+Most contracts with anchor customers of the Telecom Infrastructure Services segment have term extension clauses including, in some cases, "all-or-nothing" extension clauses that only allow the extension of the term of a contract for the entire portfolio (not the extension of a portion thereof) on terms that are generally pre-agreed and the application of which may result in an increase or a decrease in price of the service, within certain parameters.
+In addition, the Group calculates backlog assuming that acquisitions which are subject to the satisfaction of conditions precedent will be completed on the terms described in the applicable transaction agreements in their entirety.
+However, there is no assurance that any pending or future acquisitions will be completed or, if completed, that they will be completed on such same terms.
+For example, necessary regulatory or administrative authorisations or approvals, including antitrust approvals, may be refused or may only be granted by way of the provision of certain remedies, involving divestitures or otherwise (see, as an example, "Description of the Guarantor-Recent Developments-Hivory Acquisition"), on onerous terms, which may limit the Group's ability to grow its portfolio of assets in a particular market or jurisdiction as expected or at all.
+As a result, the assumptions the Group uses to calculate backlog may prove to be incorrect, which in turn could have an adverse effect on the Group's backlog estimates.

-The earliest contract renewals in the Telecom Infrastructure Services segment are expected to occur in 2022 and 2023.
+The earliest contract renewals in the Telecom Infrastructure Services segment are expected to occur in 2022 and 2023 with Telefónica.
 This will be the first time that a contract containing an "all-or-nothing" extension clause is up for renewal.
-Contracts with most of the Group's customers in the Broadcasting Infrastructure segment will face a new cycle of renewals in year 2025 (although one of the main contracts will be up for renewal in 2021).
+Contracts with most of the Group's customers in the Broadcasting Infrastructure segment will face a new cycle of renewals in 2025 (although one of the main contracts has been renewed in 2021).
 In addition, certain contracts for services with customers may be cancelled under certain circumstances by the customer at short notice without penalty.
 The termination of the contracts (Churn) with customers in the Telecom Infrastructure Services and Broadcasting Infrastructure segments may materially and adversely affect the Group's business, prospects, results of operations, financial condition and cash flows.
 It should also be noted that contracts in place with Telefónica and Wind Tre may be subject to changes in relation to the fees being applied at a time of a renewal, set within a predefined range taking into account the last annual fee (which reflects the cumulative inflation of the full initial term).